Omkar211202/Omkar211202.github.io/content/TheTechie/AI Agents.md

 - They have no memory of their own.
 Its called the `Stateless` property.

-IMPLICATION: If you ask an LLM running in a system continuously, the LLM will not be able to answer the leading questions, as it would have forgotten the previous question asked (it does not remember the prior question).
+IMPLICATION: If you ask questions to a LLM running in a system continuously, the LLM will not be able to answer the leading questions, as it would have forgotten the previous question asked (it does not remember the prior question).
+They have no memory of their own.

+Thus, we need to provide the LLM with the prior context for each question asked.
-This makes these LLM's Scalable, it the responsibility of the client application to store questions asked priorly and the answers given by the LLM and refeed it back to the LLM when a new question is asked, thus can making the entire process scalable.
+Its the responsibility of the client application to store questions asked priorly and the answers given by the LLM and refeed it back to the LLM when a new question is asked.

+This can make the entire process scalable.
-Meaning: You can ask question 1 to LLM1 and the question 2 can be answered by LLM2 etc., though it may be a leading question.
+Meaning: You can ask question 1 to LLM1 and the question 2 can be answered by LLM2 etc., though it may be a leading question, as you will feed the entire context upon giving a new question for it to answer.

 - The local LLM's will have a last updated date, meaning they will not be able to answer questions post a certain date.
 This is because they do not have the ability to access online resources and rephrase to give an answer.